 Professional payment forms put users at ease, whereas anything that looks ‘off’ will put them on edge.
 That’s why you should be cautious about building a payment form from scratch – even the tiniest errors or inconsistencies can scare users off.

 It also helps to enable SSL on your forms to help protect data.
 Visitors get peace of mind knowing all interactions are encrypted.
-JotForm is the most secure ways to transfer data: we’re Payment Card Industry Data Security Standard (PCI DSS) Level 1 compliant and SSL enabled.
+Jotform is the most secure way to transfer data: we’re Payment Card Industry Data Security Standard (PCI DSS) Level 1 compliant and SSL enabled.